digipost/digipost-data-types/readme.md

 ## VerifiablePresentationNotice

-DCQL-aligned request for one or more credentials.
+A request for a verifiable presentation.
+The request must include a credentials query of either dcql_query og simple_query.

 ### Fields